Kakyire/Clima/README.md

 # Clima

-Weather app that gives weather information based on user's current location using [Open Weather api](https://openweathermap.org/)
+Weather app that gives weather information based on user's current location or the city name they enter using [Open Weather api](https://openweathermap.org/)

 <img src="https://user-images.githubusercontent.com/47930771/101717158-a9034000-3a96-11eb-8a1c-bfdcb295fca5.png" width="250"/>